 CON 5372 Student Learning Outcomes (SLOs) The corresponding CACREP standards met in this class are listed here.
-At the completion of this course: METHOD FOR OBTAINING OUTCOME METHOD FOR EVALUATIONOF OUTCOME Students complete supervised counseling practicum experiences that total a minimum of 100 clock hours over a full academic term that is a minimum of 10 weeks.
-At least 40 of the clock hours must be of direct service with actual clients that contributes to the development of counseling skills (Section 3, F & G) Clinical Placement in approved site Hour Log, Final Evaluation form Practicum students have weekly interaction with supervisors that averages one hour per week of individual and/or triadic supervision throughout the practicum by (1) a counselor education program faculty member, (2) a student supervisor who is under the supervision of a counselor education program faculty member, or (3) a site supervisor who is working in consultation on a regular schedule with a counselor education program faculty member in accordance with the supervision agreement (Section 3, H) Weekly triadic supervision meetings, site supervision meetings Hour log, attendance, session review forms Practicum students participate in an average of 11⁄2 hours per week of group supervision on a regular schedule throughout the practicum.
-Group supervision must be provided by a counselor education program faculty member or a student supervisor who is under the supervision of a counselor education program faculty member.
-(Section 3, I) Weekly group supervision meetings Hour log, attendance Students will apply counseling theory in professional practice with clients who represent ethnic and demographic diversity in their community.
-(Section 3, General) Clinical placement in approved site, readings Audio recordings with session review forms, case presentation, case note assignment Students will develop their counseling skills under supervision from a Program faculty member (development is relative and specific to each student).
-(Section 3, General) Clinical placement in approved site; supervision meetings; readings Audio recordings with session review forms, case presentation, mid-term evaluation and final evaluation Students will have the opportunity to become familiar with a variety of professional activities and resources, including technological resources, during their practicum and internship.
-(Section 3, D) Clinical placement in approved site; group supervision discussions; readings Log, case note assignment, mid-term and final evaluations Students will examine the effects of power and privilege for counselors and clients, as well as examine strategies for identifying and eliminating barriers, prejudices, and processes of intentional and unintentional oppression and discrimination.
-(Section 2, F. 2.e. & h.)
-Clinical placement in approved site; supervision discussions; readings Case note assignment, audio recordings with session review forms, case conceptualization Students will be able to identify and describe interrelationships among and between work, mental wellbeing, relationships, and other life roles and factors.
-(Section 2, F. 4.b.)
-Clinical placement in approved site; Readings; supervision discussions Audio recordings with session review forms, case conceptualization
+At the completion of this course: METHOD FOR OBTAINING OUTCOME METHOD FOR EVALUATIONOF OUTCOME Students complete supervised counseling practicum experiences that total a minimum of 100 hours over a full academic term that is a minimum of eight weeks consistent with the institution's academic calendar.
+Practicum students complete at least 40 hours of direct service with actual clients that contributes to the development of counseling skills.
+(Section 4 Q., R.) Clinical Placement in approved site Hour Log, Final Evaluation form Each student receives individual and/or triadic supervision on a regular schedule that averages one hour a week and is provided by at least one of the following: (1) a counselor education program core or affiliate faculty member, or (2) a doctoral student supervisor who is under the supervision of a qualified core or affiliate counselor education program faculty member, or (3) a fieldwork site supervisor who is working in consultation on a regular schedule with a counselor education program faculty member in accordance with the supervision agreement.
+(Section 4 S.) Weekly triadic supervision meetings, site supervision meetings Hour log, attendance, session review forms Each student receives group supervision on a regular schedule that averages 1.5 hours per week and is provided by at least one of the following: (1) a counselor education program faculty member or (2) a doctoral student supervisor who is under the supervision of a qualified core or affiliate counselor education program faculty member.
+(Section 4 T.) Weekly group supervision meetings Hour log, attendance Students will develop their counseling skills, counsel diverse clients, and apply theory under supervision from a Program faculty member.
+(Section 4, General) Clinical placement in approved site, readings; supervision meeting Audio recordings with session review forms, case presentation, case note assignment; mid-term, final evaluations.
+Students will have the opportunity to become familiar with a variety of professional activities and resources, including technological resources, during their practicum and internship.
+(Section 4, D.) Clinical placement in approved site; group supervision discussions; readings Log, case note assignment, mid-term and final evaluations Students will examine the effects of power and privilege for counselors and clients, as well as examine strategies for identifying and eliminating barriers, prejudices, and processes of intentional and unintentional oppression and discrimination.
+(Section 3 B. 5,9) Clinical placement in approved site; supervision discussions; readings Case note assignment, audio recordings with session review forms, case conceptualization presentation Students will be able to identify and describe approaches for conceptualizing the interrelationships among and between work, socioeconomic standing, wellness, disability, trauma, relationships, and other life roles and factors.
+(Section 3 D. 2) Clinical placement in approved site; Readings; supervision discussions Audio recordings with session review forms, case conceptualization